Echinodorus cordifolius (L.) Griseb.

 Origin - Native to the U.S.

 Other info. - This plant is widely scattered, and not all that common in the state except in the Bootheel region.
-It is easily recognized by its aquatic habitat, interesting leaves, and arching or prostrate inflorescences.
+Its wider distribution includes much of the southeastern continental U.S., and is particularly concentrated in a wide band running along the Mississippi River southward from Missouri to the Gulf Coast.
+The plant is easily recognized by its aquatic habitat, interesting leaves with their distinctive venation, and arching or prostrate inflorescences.
 It is unique among the Missouri Alismataceae family members in having nodes with several flowers all pointing in the same direction.
 There is some evidence that this species may hybridize with the closely related E. berteroi.

 Photographs taken at Otter Slough Conservation Area, Stoddard County, MO, 7-31-2015 and 9-10-2019, and Duck Creek Conservation Area, 8-17-2021 (SRTurner).